01 of 11

 Prepare the ground at the edge of the border planting so that it is ready to receive the landscape timber edging.
 Use a shovel, a steel rake, or a garden hoe to dig out rocks, roots, and other obstructions along the edging's path.

 Walk over the loosened soil to pack it down.
-Add soil if necessary to bring the area up to the proper level, then pack it down again.
+Add soil, as needed, to bring the area up to the proper level, then pack it down again.
 Make sure the soil is firmly packed to prevent settling.

 Construct the Corners

-Join each cut return piece of timber to a full-length timber, using a galvanized metal corner brace and galvanized screws, to form a right-angle corner.
-The braces should be on the inside of the corners.Continue to 7 of 8 below.
+Cut more straight pieces, as needed, to make 90-degree turns.
+Join the pieces at each corner with a galvanized corner brace and screws, as with the mending plates.
+The braces should be on the inside of the corners.Continue to 10 of 11 below.